Guidance

 Additionally, the relevant data can be found under the ‘property type’ variable in the spreadsheet on the guidance page.

-Secondary fires are generally small outdoor fires, not involving people or property.
+Generally small outdoor fires, not involving people or property.
 These include refuse fires, grassland fires and fires in derelict buildings or vehicles, unless these fires involved casualties or rescues, or 5 or more pumping appliances attended, in which case they become primary fires.

-Chimney fires are fires in buildings where the flame was contained within the chimney structure and did not involve casualties, rescues or attendance by 5 or more pumping appliances.
+Fires in buildings where the flame was contained within the chimney structure and did not involve casualties, rescues or attendance by 5 or more pumping appliances.
 Chimneys in industrial buildings are not included and are included under primary fires.

-Accidental fires include those where the motive for the fire was presumed to be either accidental or not known (or unspecified).
+Fires where the motive for the fire was presumed to be either accidental or not known (or unspecified).

-Late fire calls are fires attended by an FRS which were known to be extinguished when the call was made (or to which no call was made) and the fire came to the attention of the FRS by other means (for example, press report or inquest).
+Fires attended by an FRS which were known to be extinguished when the call was made (or to which no call was made) and the fire came to the attention of the FRS by other means (for example, press report or inquest).
 Such fires are recorded if an attendance is made (even if for inspection only) but are not recorded if no attendance is made.

-Fatal fires are those that result in at least one fatality that would not have otherwise occurred had there not been a fire.
+Fires that result in at least one fatality that would not have otherwise occurred had there not been a fire.

 4.1 Cause of fire

-The Incident Recording System collects information on:
+The IRS collects information on:

-• source of ignition appliance, installation or other source giving rise to fire, for example, smokers’ materials from which the fire originates
+• source of ignition appliance, installation or other source giving rise to fire for example, smokers’ materials from which the fire originates

-• item responsible for the fire item responsible for any fire spread, for example, clothing/textiles
+• item responsible for the fire item responsible for any fire spread for example, clothing/textiles

 • other factors including ignition power (for example, gas), item mainly responsible for spread of fire (for example, furniture/furnishings), cause of rapid fire growth (for example, chemicals), dangerous substances involved (for example, fireworks) and cause of explosion, if any (for example, gases)